rosettatype/design-regression/_posts/2022-03-21-elements-of-multi-script-typography-chapter-2.md

 The ability to encode texts is an essential requirement for language use on computers from typing and word processing to online search.
-Therefore, due to Unicode's dominance, the inclusion of all necessary characters in its database is a de facto requirement for the languages' survival in the [digital environment.](#sn:unicode-impact)
+Therefore, due to Unicode’s dominance, the inclusion of all necessary characters in its database is a de facto requirement for the languages’ survival in the [digital environment.](#sn:unicode-impact)

 In order to assign code points to characters, researchers working with